jf-m/stock-live/README.md

 ## Seed the database

-Execute the following commands to seed the database with 10 stocks and 30 days of market value for each stock:
+Execute the following commands to seed the database with 10 stocks and the latest market value for each stock:

 ```shell
 ./vendor/bin/sail artisan db:seed